ppatierno/hono/openshift/README.md

 You need to create a set of PVs.
 Grafana, InfluxDB and the Hono Device registry need a persistent storage.

 **Note:** Creating PVs is a cluster admin task.
+You will need cluster admin privileges for your user or local cluster access.

 This setup provides examples for two storage types: NFS and local disk.
 The examples are located in the directory [admin/](admin/).
 You only need to create one type.

-Adapt the files to your needs and execute them like this:
+You need to *adapt* the files to your needs (change NFS server, paths) and execute them like this:

 ~~~sh
 oc create -f admin/hono-pv-nfs.yml